veasnalay/Oracle-Database-Convert-non-CDB-to-CDB/README.md

 # Oracle-Database-Convert-non-CDB-to-CDB

-Database release from Version 19C oracle recommend to use with pluggable database.
+For user that are using non-cdb Database release from Version 19C oracle recommend to use with pluggable database.

+** From 21C -> on ward Oracle force to use Container Database (CDB).

+=> use this procedure to convert your Database.

 I.Environment
 -----------------------------------------------------------------